Internships at OutRight

 Our work in Asia promotes acceptance of sexual and gender diversity at all levels of society.
 Our staff includes the regional coordinator from Malaysia who is based in the United States and project officers based in the Philippines and Singapore.
 To increase access to justice and protections for LGBTIQ people, our staff is developing ways to track and ultimately change discriminatory laws, policies and practices.
 We monitor anti-discrimination bills as they are being drafted, push for inclusive language and implementation of laws prohibiting domestic violence, and develop legal and non-legal strategies to improve police responses and responses of human rights monitoring bodies.

 Asia Program Interns will work with OutRight staff as an integral part of the team by:

 - Assisting in country specific research and writing projects

 - Coordinating with the Asia Regional Program Coordinator and Communications team to translate our work on the ground into material to share with the public

 - Communicate with OutRight partners to facilitate project work

 Communications interns will gain hands-on experience in non-profit communications work, including media relations, message development, publication and media outlet monitoring, media production, editing and translation.
 Responsibilities will vary according to departmental needs but may include: monitoring news outlets; editing web communications, and reports; maintaining the press contact database; writing articles; contacting journalists about potential stories; research for digital media strategy and target audiences; social media-related activities; or planning events.

 Here are the skills:

-- Experience as a digital journalist for school or other newspaper to produce 300 to 400 word blog on OutRight issues with subject guidance,
+- Experience in digital media for school or other newspaper to produce 300 to 400 word articles on OutRight issues with subject guidance,

 - help with digital media distribution for online marketing and social media,